 Yuck!
 My hair grew, but while my roots are thicker and stronger, my relaxed ends are still thin, split, and piecey

 When I straightened my hair again for the first time since around November, two things immediately came to mind:

 Why did I straighten my hair again?!

-My ends were constantly being covered and damaged by the materials of my clothes - Cotton and other materials tend to be harsh on hair, especially the longer the hair gets.
+My ends were constantly being covered and damaged by the materials of my clothes – Cotton and other materials tend to be harsh on hair, especially the longer the hair gets.
 My hair isn’t the longest, but once it passes your shoulders if the ends aren’t tucked away they are susceptible to long term dryness and damage.
-Sweaters, scarves, and other heavy layer may have a negative effect on our ends.
+Sweaters, scarves, and other heavy layers may have a negative effect on our ends.